 If you would rather not use the bean name prefix approach, then you simply need to register an instance of your validator with the bean whose job it is to invoke validators after the correct event.
-In your configuration that subclasses Spring Data REST's RepositoryRestMvcConfiguration, override the configureValidatingRepositoryEventListener method and call the addValidator method on the ValidatingRepositoryEventListener, passing the event you want this validator to be triggered on, and an instance of the validator.
+In your configuration that implements RepositoryRestConfigurer or subclasses Spring Data REST's RepositoryRestConfigurerAdapter, override the configureValidatingRepositoryEventListener method and call addValidator on the ValidatingRepositoryEventListener, passing the event you want this validator to be triggered on, and an instance of the validator.